 Yes.
 Incident Manager uses Resource Access Manager to share incidents, response plans, and contacts across member accounts.
 Member accounts can be individually selected or identified using AWS Organizations.
 Incident Manager also provides cross-region replication of incidents to achieve higher availability.

 Q: What are Amazon CloudWatch Dashboards?

 With Amazon CloudWatch Dashboards, you can create reusable dashboards that allow you to monitor your your resources on AWS and in multicloud and hybrid environments in one location.
 Metric data is kept for a period of fifteen months, enabling you to view up-to-the-minute data and also historical data.

 Q: How are Amazon CloudWatch Dashboards integrated with AWS Systems Manager?

 Your existing CloudWatch Dashboards are now available directly through AWS Systems Manager.
 You can also create new CloudWatch Dashboards directly from Systems Manager.
 Using CloudWatch Dashboards, you can build your own custom operational dashboards to reflect the health of an application component, an application tier, or general areas of operational ownership.

 Q: What is AWS Systems Manager Application Manager?

-AWS Systems Manager Application Manager helps DevOps engineers investigate and remediate issues with their AWS resources in the context of their applications.
+AWS Systems Manager Application Manager helps DevOps engineers investigate and remediate issues with their resources on AWS and in multicloud and hybrid environments in the context of their applications.

 Q: How do I get started using Application Manager?